Marker beacon: Middle marker

 A middle marker works on the same principle as an outer marker.
 It is normally positioned 0.5 to 0.8 nmi before the runway threshold.
 When the aircraft is above the middle marker, the receiver's amber middle marker light starts blinking, and a repeating pattern of audible morse code-like dot-dashes at a frequency of 1,300 Hz in the headset.
-This alerts the pilot that they are descending through the CAT I decision altitude (typically 200 ft above the ground level on the glideslope) and should have already initiated the missed approach if one of several visual cues has not been spotted.
+This alerts the pilots that they are descending through the CAT I decision altitude (typically 200 ft above the ground level on the glideslope) and should have already initiated the missed approach if one of several visual cues has not been spotted.

 Inner marker

-Similar to the outer and middle markers, a inner marker located at the beginning (threshold) of the runway on some ILS approach systems (usually Category II and III) having decision heights of less than 200 ft AGL.
+Similar to the outer and middle markers, an inner marker located at the beginning (threshold) of the runway on some ILS approach systems (usually Category II and III) having decision heights of less than 200 ft AGL.
 Triggers a flashing white light on the same marker beacon receiver used for the outer and middle markers; also a series of audio tone 'dots' at a frequency of 3,000 Hz in the headset.

 On some older marker beacon receivers, instead of the "O", "M" and "I" indicators (outer, middle, inner), the indicators are labeled "A" (or FM/Z), "O" and "M" (airway or Fan and Z marker, outer, middle).
 The airway marker was used to indicate reporting points along the centerline of now obsolete "Red" airways; this was sometimes a "fan" marker, whose radiated pattern was elongated at right angles across the airway course so an aircraft slightly off course would still receive it.
 A "Z" marker was sometimes located at low- or medium-frequency range sites to accurately denote station passage.
 As airway beacons used the same 3,000 Hz audio frequency as the inner marker, the "A" indicator on older receivers can be used to detect the inner marker.